 Unless the circumstances of your caesarean fall into one of the first two categories, there should be time for you to seek more information to help you understand your situation and come to your own decisions.

-NHS Choices offers a section on caesarean birth.
+NHS Choices offers a section on caesarean sections.

-The site www.caesarean.org.uk offers research-based information and support on all aspects of caesareans and vaginal birth following caesarean section.
+www.caesarean.org.uk offers research-based information and support on all aspects of c-sections and vaginal deliveries after you have had a c-section.